 Browse report overview with 443 tables and 134 figures spread through 414 pages and detailed TOC on "Agricultural Micronutrients Market by Type (Zinc, Iron, Boron, Molybdenum, Manganese), by Form Factor (EDTA, DTPA, EDDHA, HBED, Non-Chelated), by Crop Type (Cereals & Grains, Fruits & Vegetables, Oilseeds & Pulses), by Application Mode (Soil, Fertigation, Foliar), by Geography (U.S., Canada, Germany, U.K., France, Italy, China, India, Australia, New Zealand, Brazil, Argentina, Mexico, South Africa, Saudi Arabia) – Global Market Size, Share, Development, Growth, and Demand Forecast, 2013–2023" at:https://www.psmarketresearch.com/market-analysis/agricultural-micronutrients-market

-Increasing practice of contract farming is the major opportunity area
+Increasing practice of contract farming is a major opportunity area

-Increasing practice of contract farming is the major opportunity area identified in the agricultural micronutrients market.
-The emerging economies including China, India, and Brazil, are expected to witness a high population growth, thereby, creating an ever-increasing pressure on scarce farmlands.
-This creates pressure on farmers to maximize crop production.
-In order to deal with such issues in India, one of the initiatives launched and supported by the government of India is contract farming.
-Additionally, the agreement involves the buyers to provide a degree of production support such as supply of raw materials or technical expertise to farmers.
+The growing practice of contract farming has been identified as a major growth opportunity for the players in the agricultural micronutrients market.
+The population is expected to grow considerably in developing countries, such as India, China, and Brazil, which, in turn, will increase the pressure on scarce farmlands.
+This will subsequently increase the pressure on farmers to maximize crop production.
+To deal with such issues, contract farming has been one of the initiatives launched and supported by the Government of India.
+The agreement requires produce buyers to extend production support (in the form of raw materials or technical expertise) to the farmers.

 Agricultural Micronutrients Market – Competitive Landscape

-The agricultural micronutrients market is characterized by presence of large number of multinational corporations as majority of the major players operating in the market are present in more than three countries.
-FMC Corporation, Akzo Nobel N.V., Yara International ASA, BASF SE, Sinochem Group, and SAPEC SA were the leading players in 2017.
-Companies such as FMC Corporation and Akzo Nobel N.V. have wide range of agricultural micronutrients products.
-Apart from significant global presence, majority of the leading players also have a strong distribution network in the different countries across the world.
+The agricultural micronutrients market is characterized by the presence of a large number of multinational corporations.
+Further, the majority of key players operating in the market are active in over three countries.
+In 2017, the market was dominated by Akzo Nobel N.V., Yara International ASA, FMC Corporation, Sinochem Group, BASF SE, and SAPEC SA.
+These companies offer a plethora of agricultural micronutrient products in the market.
+Moreover, many of these players have a strong distribution network to offer products in several countries around the world.

-Some of the other major players operating in the global agricultural micronutrients market are The Mosaic Company, Coromandel International Limited, Chambal Fertilisers and Chemicals Limited, and Haifa Group.
+Some of the other major players in the global agricultural micronutrients market are Coromandel International Limited, Chambal Fertilisers and Chemicals Limited, The Mosaic Company, and the Haifa Group.